Summer Observations

 - Sophia Behar

-- Aug 31
+- Aug 30

 - 3 min read

 The first main application of NLP to the field is identifying phishing emails.
 These emails are particularly dangerous because they can trick users into revealing sensitive information or downloading malicious software.
 Hence, filtering them out before users can even access them is very important, and NLP models happen to be great at this!
 They can check for suspicious keywords, spelling mistakes and other surface-level irregularities and use these text classification features to determine whether an email should be considered “phishing”.
 Furthermore, the models are not limited to searching for smaller red flags across individual words.
 NLP can be used to identify an email’s broader intent and emotion through sentiment analysis, which, for example, allows models to observe whether the email’s tone matches the common tone of fear or urgency of phishing emails.
-Named Entity Recognition is also a useful NLP tool as it focuses on pinpointing names of companies, individuals and locations, helping to identify the impersonation attempts that may exist within these emails.
-Therefore, when an NLP model combines all these different methods and adapts over time based on the phishing strategies it encounters, it becomes highly effective at reducing the number of phishing emails that pass through spam filters and, in turn, the harm they can cause.
+Named Entity Recognition is also a useful NLP tool, as it focuses on pinpointing the names of companies, individuals, and locations, helping identify impersonation attempts that may exist within these emails.
+Therefore, when an NLP model combines these different methods and adapts over time based on the phishing strategies it encounters, it becomes highly effective at reducing the number of phishing emails that bypass spam filters and, in turn, the harm they can cause.

 Credit: M K Pavan Kumar (Medium)